ojamadickson-creator/purple-team-smb-detection-lab/smb-brute-force-detection/smb-brute-force-detection/EXECUTIVE_SUMMARY.md

 For a security operations team, this detection pipeline translates directly into reduced mean time to detect (MTTD) and mean time to respond (MTTR).
 The dashboard allows a Tier 1 analyst to identify a brute force campaign and confirm compromise in seconds rather than hours.
 The threshold tuning eliminates false positives that create alert fatigue.
 The cross-source correlation provides the context needed for immediate escalation and containment.

-For a hiring manager, this project proves the ability to build, break, fix, and detect.
+For a hiring manager, this project proves the ability to build, simulate, and detect.
 It is not a tutorial walkthrough.
-It is an original engineering effort that required solving real problems to produce a working result.
+It is an original engineering effort that produced a working result.

 ---